-The clear coat used on all painted portions of the exterior is a similar to the technology that used by car manufacturers.
-The same care needs to be performed and maintained on your RV exterior surface as on your automobile.
+The clear coat used on all painted Newmar RV^{IS} is a similar to the technology that used by car manufacturers.
+It is baked in our Istate of the art Dake booths which cures the clear coat.
+The end result is a Masterpiece Finish which is the highest quality in the industry.
+The same care needs to be performed and maintained on your RV exterior surface as on your Automobile.

-- Make sure the RV's surface temperature is under 90° F, and is not in direct sunlight. - Rinse the entire coach to remove all loose dirt and grime.
+- i Make sure the RVIS surface temperature is under 90° F, and is not in direct sunlight. - i Rinse the entire coach to remove all loose dirt and grime.
 Never hold a pressure washer close to the surface.
 Use a fan type spray nozzle, making sure that the water coming out of the gun has a fan and not a single straight stream. - Most car stores offer mild car wash shampoos that are safe for clear coat finishes.
 We would recommend using baby shampoo as it will not leave a film on the coach.
 Adding 1⁄2 of a cup of food grade vinegar to the water will boost the cleaning ability of any cleaner and also soften the water.
 This also helps to minimize water spots.
 Do not use dish soap, detergents with degreasing agents, or industrial cleaners as they can cause damage to the finish. - Use 100% cotton or Lambswool pads or wash mitts for washing the painted surfaces of your RV.
 Use a different mitt for washing the wheels and undercarriage.
 Please contact your Newmar dealer to order these Newmar parts.
-(Lambswool pad: 018461; Backer Pad: 018461A; Lambswool mitt: 018464; Extension pole: 018463) - Change water in your wash bucket often or place a "dirt guard" in bottom of the bucket to keep the cleaning pad or wash mitt free of dirt and debris.
+(Lambswool pad: 018461; Backer Pad: 018461A; Lambswool mitt: 018464; Extension pole: 018463) - i Change water in your wash bucket often or place a □dirt guard □ in bottom of the bucket to keep the cleaning pad or wash mitt free of dirt and debris.

 ABSOLUTELY NO BRUSHES SHOULD BE USED ON THE PAINTED SURFACE.
-USE OF THESE ON YOUR RV'S PAINTED SURFACE WILL CAUSE DAMAGE TO THE FINISH, AS IT WOULD AN AUTOMOBILE FINISH.
-NEWMAR DOES NOT SUPPORT USING ANY STYLE, TYPE, MATERIAL OF BRUSH EVEN THOUGH IT MAY BE MARKETED AS "RV SAFE" OR "APPROVED."
+USE OF THESE ON YOUR RV S PAINTED SURFACE WILL CAUSE DAMAGE TO THE FINISH, AS IT WOULD AN AUTOMOBILE FINISH.
+NEWMAR DOES NOT SUPPORT USING ANY STYLE, TYPE, MATERIAL OF BRUSH EVEN THOUGH IT MAY BE MARKETED AS RV SAFE OR APPROVED.